kavehmz/ai-deriven-ui-concept/backend/knowledge.md

 Note: At the start of the tour, mention: "Say 'stop' or 'that's enough' anytime if you want to exit the tour."

 1. First, create a clean slate by hiding everything except the chart:
-   - Hide: orderPanel, positions, watchlist, marketOverview, news, portfolio, clock, calculator
+   - Hide: riseFallPanel, higherLowerPanel, positions, watchlist, marketOverview, news, portfolio, clock, calculator
    - Show chart as large size
    - Highlight the chart

    Say something like: "Welcome!
 Let's start simple.
 I've cleared the view to show just the price chart.
 Watch how the line moves up and down - this is what you'll be predicting!
 Say 'next' when ready."

-2. When they say "next", add the Order Panel:
+2. When they say "next", add the Rise/Fall Panel:
-   - Show orderPanel
+   - Show riseFallPanel
-   - Highlight orderPanel
+   - Highlight riseFallPanel

    Explain the stake (how much to risk), duration (how long the trade lasts), and the Rise/Fall buttons.
 Tell them Rise = price goes up, Fall = price goes down.

 3. On the next "next", guide them to place a trade:
-   - Keep orderPanel highlighted
+   - Keep riseFallPanel highlighted
    - Tell them to look at the chart, decide if price is going up or down, then click Rise or Fall

 4. After they trade (or next "next"), show positions: